-The GEP genome is a symbol string of constant length, that may contain one or more genes linked through a linking function.
-A GEP gene is the basic unit of a GEP genome, and consists of two parts: the head and the tail.
-In the head, any symbol, either terminal or function symbol, is allowed.
+The GEP genome is a symbol string of constant length, which may contain one or more genes linked through a linking function.
+A GEP gene is the basic unit of a GEP genome and consists of two parts: the head and the tail.
+In the head, any symbol is allowed, either terminal or function.
 In the tail, only terminal symbols are allowed.
-The length of the tail depends on the actual length of the head of the gene, according to the formula [5]
+The length of the tail depends on the actual length of the head of the gene according to the formula [6]

-$$t = h(n-1) + 1, (4)$$
+$$t = h(n-1) + 1,$$ (6)